palewire/first-django-admin/docs/index.rst

 This guide was developed by `Ben Welsh <http://palewi.re/who-is-ben-welsh/>`_ and Ken Schwencke for a workshop `on March 8 <http://ire.org/conferences/nicar2015/hands-on-training/>`_ at the 2015 conference of the National Institute for Computer-Assisted Reporting (NICAR) in Atlanta.
-A modified version will be presented at the 2016 NICAR conference on `March 13 <http://www.ire.org/events-and-training/event/2198/2219/>`_.
+A modified version was presented at the 2016 NICAR conference on `March 13 <http://www.ire.org/events-and-training/event/2198/2219/>`_.

 `Dana Amihere <http://damihere.com>`_ will co-teach this as a hands-on workshop March 5, 2017 at the annual NICAR conference in Jacksonville, Fla.
 Click `here <http://ire.org/conferences/nicar2017/hands-on-training/>`_ for more details and to sign up.